drzhelnov/drzhelnov.github.io/usmle/nhb/week1.md

     autonomic parts of CN 3, 7, 9, & 10

-## Kandel & Schwartz Principles of Neural Science
+## Kandel & Schwartz Principles of Neural Science, 5e

 _Note:_ _This book is only available in print - aka no electronic access._
 WL 102 P9547 2013, Reserve Core, 2nd floor Information Desk